xrisaD/PeerToPeerService/README.md

 java Tracker PATH_OF_LISTFILE
 ```
 - PATH_OF_LISTFILE: The path of the file which contains all the files in the P2P system <br>
-File Format: each line of the file contains the name of a file, file's name is unique
+File Format: each line of the file contains the name of a file <br>
+file's name is unique within the system and we use it as identifier

 <ins>Peer</ins>